ArrogantGao/Personal_Materials/defense/main.typ

 #timecounter(2)

-Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, which are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.
+Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, which are widely exist in nature and engineering, for example, cell membranes, electrolyte near surfaces and ultrathin polymer films.

 Quasi-2D systems are always modeled to be doubly periodic in numerical simulations.